Kyoso-Team/kyoso-archive/README.md

 - `check` & `check:watch`: Updates svelte routes with correct type definitions, either with or without watch mode.
 - `lint`: Code linting.
 - `fmt`: Code formatting.
-- `db:push`: Push Prisma schema to the database and generate the client for it.
+- `db:generate`: Generate a new migration file.
+Must be used after making changes to the schema (`src/lib/db/schema` folder).
-- `db:studio`: Opens UI to view and manage the database's data.
+- `db:migrate`: Apply generated migrations.
 - `review`: Runs `fmt`, `lint` and `check`, one after the other.